Case Study · Jackson Hole Mountain Resort · 2019 – 2026

 Over the next four years, Nate transformed JHMR's social and content operation into the highest-performing ski resort media presence in the world.
 He rebuilt the content calendar with a creative-first philosophy — balancing local relevance, global resonance, and paid/organic alignment across every platform and season.
 He hired and directed a roster of creative contractors: photographers, videographers, directors of photography, and producers.
 He launched original film series.
 He grew the combined audience by 300,000 followers.
 He turned Jackson Hole into even more of a bucket-list destination.

 The final chapter was the full realization of everything built before.
-Kings & Queens of Corbet's reached 3.3 billion total media impressions in a single season.
+Kings & Queens of Corbet's reached 3.3 billion total media impressions and 50M social views at a 146% YOY delta (▲) in a single season.
 The combined social audience crossed 1.4 million followers — the largest of any ski resort globally.
 Original films were earning audiences far beyond the resort's direct reach.
 Nate was producing, directing, writing, managing athletes, and overseeing the full creative operation.
 He had become exactly what Jackson Hole demands: someone who lives the adventure as fully as they create it.

 Seven years of creative direction, content strategy, and relentless output — distilled into the metrics that matter most.

-Across Instagram, Facebook, TikTok, YouTube, X, and Threads over tenure.
+Across Instagram, Facebook, TikTok, YouTube, X, and Threads over 6.5 years.

-Original film, social video, and platform-native content driving sustained reach.
+Original film, social video, and platform-native content drove sustained reach across platforms.

-Likes, comments, shares, and saves — real audience response to real creative work.
+Likes, comments, shares, and saves — real audience response to content that actually moved people.

-Net new audience growth through creative strategy, original content, and platform expertise.
+Net new audience built through creative strategy, original content, and platform expertise.

-Far above industry benchmarks — earned through content that resonates, not tricks that game the algorithm.
+Far above industry benchmarks — earned through content that moved people, not tricks that gamed the algorithm.

 Of everything produced during those seven years, nothing captures the scale of impact quite like Kings & Queens of Corbet's — JHMR's signature freeride competition held in the gut-dropping entrance of Corbet's Couloir, one of skiing's most iconic features.